Bite Me Tour (Reneé Rapp)

-The Bite Me Tour is the third concert tour by the American singer Reneé Rapp, in support of her second studio album, Bite Me (2025).
-It commenced on September 23, 2025, in Morrison, United States, and will conclude on March 22, 2026, in Dublin, Ireland.
-The tour comprises 31 concerts, with Absolutely, Ravyn Lenae, and Syd serving as supporting acts.
+The Bite Me Tour was the third concert tour by the American singer Reneé Rapp, in support of her second studio album, Bite Me (2025).
+It commenced on September 23, 2025, in Morrison, United States, and concluded on March 22, 2026, in Dublin, Ireland.
+The tour featured 32 concerts, with Absolutely, Cat & Calmell, Ravyn Lenae, and Syd serving as supporting acts.

 Background

 Reneé Rapp embarked on her Snow Hard Feelings Tour from 2023 to 2024 in support of her debut album, Snow Angel (2023).
 She began the promotional cycle for her 2025 studio album, Bite Me, with the release of its lead single, "Leave Me Alone", on May 21.
 Following her performance at Capital's Summertime Ball on June 15, 2025, Rapp began teasing a potential tour announcement with several posts on social media inspired by gossip magazines and tabloid journalism of the noughties.
 NME noted reference to Justin Timberlake's 2024 arrest when he stated: "this is going to ruin the tour".

 On June 23, 2025, the tour was announced.
 Ravyn Lenae and Syd will serve as supporting acts.
 Artist pre-sale began on June 24, with general sale beginning three days later; cardholders of Gap Inc. and Mastercard were given pre-sale access.
 For the tour, Rapp also partnered with Save the Children and the non-profit environmental organization Reverb for the tour.
 On June 26, an additional concert in Brooklyn, New York, was announced.
 On July 25, European dates were announced, with Absolutely as supporting act.
 On August 8, a second concert in London and a new concert in Dublin were announced, respectively.
 On September 15, a concert in San Diego was announced.

 That November, concerts in Australia were announced, including a concert as part of the Australian Open events, promoted by AO Live Presents.
+On January 15 2026, Cat & Calmell were announced as a supporting act for the concerts in Australia.